o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-installer.md

 draft: true
 ---

-A quick way to get started with O3DE is to download and install a released version.
-After running the installer, you will have a stable, pre-built version of the engine and its Gems, ready for you to jump into your next project.

-The instructions here will guide you through the installation experience.
-At the end of a successful install, you will be ready to create new or open existing projects with the **Project Manager** tool.
+To get started quickly with O3DE, download and run the installer.
+The following instructions guide you through the installation process.
+After a successful install, you'll have a stable, pre-built version of the engine and its Gems, and you'll be ready to create new or open existing projects with the **Project Manager** tool.

 ## Prerequisites